nortikin/sverchok/docs/nodes/generator/icosphere.rst

 This node has the following parameters:

+- **Max.
+Subdivisions**.
+Maximum value available for **Subdivisions** parameter.
+This affects not only parameter, but also restricts values provided via input.
+Default maximum is 5.
 - **Subdivisions**.
 How many times to recursively subdivide the sphere.
 In case this parameter is 0, the node will simply produce right icosahedron.
+Maximum value is restricted by **Max.
+Subdivisions** parameter.
 This parameter can be provided via node input.
 - **Radius**.
 Sphere radius.
 This parameter can be provided via node input.

 Outputs